 How breast tissue normally feels

+Breasts contain tissues of varying consistency, including fatty, glandular and connective tissue.
 You might find that breast-related symptoms, such as tenderness or lumpiness, change with your menstrual cycle.
-Breast tissue also changes as you age, typically becoming more fatty and less dense.
+Lumps during this time might be caused by extra fluid in your breasts.
+Breast tissue also changes as you age, typically becoming fattier and less dense.

 When to consult your doctor